cybertraining-dsc/reu2022/project/graphics/python-graphics.md

 ```

 Instead of only plotting a linear line, there is a choice to
-include multiple points of x-values that relate to its
+include multiple points of `x-values` that relate to its
-corresponding y-values.
+corresponding `y-values`.
 As mentioned, functions can be
 incorporated to adjust the line's properties either by
-addition, subtraction, division or multiplication.
+addition, subtraction, division, or multiplication.
 Optional
-parameters for better visualization in a line chart includes
+parameters for better visualization in a line chart include
-the modification of the linestyle, and can be adjusted based
+the modification of the line style, and can be adjusted based
 on the viewer's preference–dotted line, dashed, dashed with
-dots or none).
+dots or none.